Dmrgn/Caged/out/production/JavaISP/README.md

 The game, despite our best efforts, contains some bugs still that may affect gameplay but not crash the program or softlock the game.
 These are: extraneous red rectangles (red rectangles occasionally appear near menu buttons for no particular reason), long loading times when first entering the main game, and menu button visuals being off on re-entry (returning to the menu occasionally results in half of each button not flashing).
+There may also be some weird collision, especially around object interaction in Level 3.
+Additionally, when the game ends, there is a brief moment where part of a level is displayed before the game returns to the main menu.
+Some images may be slightly cut off, we are not entirely sure why as they were not cut off previously, but the visual inconsistency is minor.
 Please report any new glitches to any of the developers at ryan.atlas@student.tdsb.on.ca, daniel.morgan@student.tdsb.on.ca or samuel.huang4@student.tdsb.on.ca.
 Although this is a class assignment, we do care about the game for its own sake and may issue fixes in the future.